ARMmbed/mbed-os-5-docs/docs/device-management-test.md

 <h2 id="device-management-test">Validation and testing</h2>

-Device Management provides built-in tests to help you when define your device management configuration.
+Device Management provides built-in tests to help you define your device management configuration.
 Before running these tests, we recommend you refer to the [testing setup](#testing-setup) section below.

 ### Test suites